Earlier i posted a Long-term Hang Seng Index chart, that actually predicted the Asian rally. But, it was not the only one!

 3 [see

-provided by Elliott Wave International]
+free report provided by Elliott Wave International]

 shows that ten-year Treasury notes beat both gold and the